letientai299/freecodecamp/web/doc/readme.md

 ## Gitlab Flavored Markdown

-Gitlab support most, if not all, extensions that Github has and more.
+Gitlab support most, if not all, extensions that Github has and more (that means this section won't render properly on Github).

 See [Gitlab docs](https://guides.github.com/features/mastering-markdown/) for more detail